 Beeswax-borax cold creams were usually made as water-in-oil (W/O) emulsions.
-After the creams are applied to the skin much of the water evaporates and the remaining oil to act as a solvent to cleanse the skin of cosmetics and other grime.
+After the creams are applied to the skin much of the water evaporates leaving the remaining oil to act as a solvent which cleanses the skin of cosmetics and other grime.
 There may also be some surfactant activity.
 Some chemists suggested that as the water evaporates it cooled the skin and that this is the reason the creams are called ‘cold creams’.
 An alternative explanation is that in the days before mineral oil was used, the creams needed to be stored in a cool place to stop them going rancid.
 This made them cold to the touch and so gave them their name.

-Cold creams that contained a high percentage of mineral oil (liquid paraffin) or petrolatum were thought of primarily as cleansers, to be spread on thickly and then removed with a cloth or tissues.
+Cold creams that contained a high percentage of mineral oil (liquid paraffin) or petrolatum were regarded primarily as cleansers, to be spread on thickly and then removed with a cloth or tissues.
 However, depending on the formulation, they could be used for a variety of purposes and were often advertised as beauty creams.

-City air in Europe and the U.S.A. was a good deal grimier than it is today which meant that dust, soot and other particulate matter collected on the face and was an enduring problem.
+City air in Europe and the U.S.A. was a good deal grimier than it is today which meant that dust, soot and other particulate matter collected on the face making it an enduring problem.
 Early advertisements for cold cream stressed the need to “cleanse your skin of all the dirt which lodges in the pores through the day, and which, more than anything else, injures the skin” (Pond’s advertisement, 1917).
-It was recommended that the cream be used at night to give it additional time to act.
+It was also recommended that the cream be used at night to give it additional time to act.

 The Cold Cream, applied whenever convenient during the day, always after exposure to the open air and before retiring at night, brings to the surface particles of dust and dirt which can easily be removed with a soft towel.
 Its gentle oils will sink deep into the pores especially during sleep and cleanse the skin thoroughly.